alpaycb/sqlplusdemo/README.md

 * Instead of creating a flat, joined result (like a regular JOIN), it nests the matching route documents into an array within the airport document.

-### Calculate the number of airlines per country, showing the distribution of airlines across different countries.
+### Calculate the number of airlines per country, showing the distribution of airlines across different countries:
 ```sql
 SELECT a.name, a.country,
        COUNT(*) OVER (PARTITION BY a.country) AS country_airline_count